promulo/sparkify/capstone_project/README.md

 raw immigration data from S3, processes them using Spark, and save the processed data back into S3 using the star schema paradigm with a fact table and several dimension tables.
-This will allow further analytics activities in order to continue get insights regarding immigration in the United States.
+This will allow further analytics activities in order to get insights regarding immigration in the United States.

 The tools of choice for this project are AWS S3, Amazon EMR and